-13. Where no duly reasoned safety objections have been submitted within four months, the European Commission shall authorise the placing the traditional Novel Food from Non – EU country/third country on the market and update the Union list without delay.
+13. Where no duly reasoned safety objections have been submitted within four months, the European Commission shall authorize the placing the traditional Novel Food from Non – EU country/the third country on the market and update the Union list without delay.

 14. The entry in the Union list shall specify that it concerns a traditional food from a third country/Non – EU country.
 Where applicable, certain conditions for use, specific labeling requirements, or post-market monitoring requirements may be specified.

 Maintaining Union List of Novel Food

 The initial Union list was established by the European Commission implementing regulations 2017/2470, and it includes all the Novel Foods already authorized under previous regulations.
 Future Novel Food authorization will be managed by the European Commission by implementing its new regulations.

 The European Commission can update the Union List by following means:

 - Adding a Novel Food to the Union list;